charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 ### 4.3 Concluding Exploratory Data Analysis

+#### Dataset Characteristics

-* Choosen dataset of this project is fairy small with 2,149 records of individuals and 33 useful features.
+ - Choosen dataset of this project is fairy small with 2,149 records of individuals and 33 useful features.
 (Excluding PatientID & DoctorInCharge)
-* Data cleaning was deemed unnecessary as there are no missing values, duplicate records, or formatting errors present.
+ - Data cleaning was deemed unnecessary as there are no missing values, duplicate records, or formatting errors present.
-* Non-binary features need to be scaled before modeling to ensure they contribute equally to the analysis.
+ - Non-binary features need to be scaled before modeling to ensure they contribute equally to the analysis.

+#### Health profile observations

+ - The patient population is predominantly elderly, with a roughly equal gender distribution
+ - Despite the advanced age of the group, there is a relatively low prevalence of chronic conditions like cardiovascular disease, diabetes, hypertension, and depression.
+ - Blood pressure readings show variability, with some individuals displaying higher readings, but the overall distribution remains within typical ranges.

 ### 4.4 Binary Classification Methods